JeffDeCola/concourse-resource-template/docs/_includes/README.md

 It requires 3 kinds of scripts or executables,

-* **check** - Detecting new versions of the resource (i.e. git version)
+* **check** - Detecting new versions of the resource (e.g. git version)
 * **in** - Fetching something
 * **out** - Updating something

-You build your Resource Docker Image with a Dockerfile by using the `concourse docker base image` and adding your executables to `/opt/resource`.
+You build your resource with a Dockerfile by using the `concourse docker base image` and adding your scripts/executables to `/opt/resource`.

 The three scripts/executables can be written with bash or go,